OSUStudyUs/Studious/README.md

 Please be sure to look at our [DOCS](./docs/README.md) for a more thorough explanation of how everything is wired together!

+Also, please note that [@kylekthompson](https://github.com/kylekthompson)'s line additions should be about -2700 because he ran `rails new studious` and `create-react-app`.

 ## Setup

 ### On Ubuntu